yoav-lavi/crispr/README.md

 }
 ```

+## Limitations

+- `crispr` reads files line-by-line, so a token broken into multiple lines (e.g. by formatting) will not be replaced

 ## Prior Art

 - `crispr` takes some inspiration and ideas from [Ruplacer](https://github.com/TankerHQ/ruplacer) but does not intend to replace (pun may be intended) Ruplacer as the use case and goal are different.